gregstoll/percentToFriendlyString/README.md

-# percentToFriendlyString
+# probabilityToFriendlyString

 **Still under development**

-Make percentages more intuitive by converting them to odds (i.e. 72.3% becomes "5 in 7")
+Make probabilities more intuitive by converting them to odds (i.e. 72.3% becomes "5 in 7")